mikisvaz/rbbt/index.md

 * R integration using direct library calls (RSRuby), shared server (Reval) or shell-out (R CMD).
 Deep integration for model fitting and plotting of SVGs with painless state-of-the-art D3js integration
-* Enough syntactic sugar to make a cake thanks to ruby meta-programming and the principle of convention over configuration
+* Enough syntactic sugar to make a cake thanks to (abused) ruby meta-programming and the principle of convention over configuration

 Using these features, dozens of workflows have been produced serving